MySQL's event_scheduler feature does not automatically activate events during failover.

 ON

-In a replication configuration, after a failover occurs and the writer server is replaced,
+In a replication configuration, after a failover occurs and the writer server is replaced, the event will not be executed unless the event is explicitly enabled on the new writer server.

-It is important to be aware of this.
+This is something to be aware of.

 In a replication configuration, when an event is created on the writer side, the event status will be as follows:

-You can see that Status: ENABLED.
+You can see that the status is set to ENABLED.

 Status: SLAVESIDE_DISABLED